Asymptotic Normality of Subgraph Counts in Sparse Inhomogeneous Random Graphs: Fluctuations of Subgraph Counts in Sparse -Random Graphs

 \begin{defn}[Strongly balanced graph]\cite[Equation (3.17)]{JLR} For a fixed graph $H=(V(H), E(H))$ define

 where the maximum is taken over all possible subgraphs of $H$ with at least $2$ vertices.
 If the maximum is attained at $H$, that is, $m_1(H)=\frac{|E(H)|}{|V(H)|-1},$ then $H$ is said to be a {\it strongly balanced} graph.
-Moreover, if the maximum is attained uniquely at $H$, then $H$ is called a {\it strictly strongly balanced graph}. \end{defn}
+Moreover, if the maximum is attained uniquely at $H$, then $H$ is called a {\it strictly strongly balanced} graph. \end{defn}

 Cycles, trees and complete graphs are strongly balanced.
-Figure \ref{fig:EF} (b) is an example of graph $H$ which is not strongly balanced.
-In this case, for the subgraph $F$ marked by the red dotted circle
+Figure~\ref{fig:EF} shows examples of graphs $H$ that are not strongly balanced.
+In both cases, for the subgraph $F$ marked by the red dotted circle, $\frac{|E(F)|}{|V(F)|-1} > \frac{|E(H)|}{|V(H)|-1}$.